 Netflix’s upcoming Indian horror miniseries GHOUL has created a buzz among the streaming service users in India.
-After the successful premier season of Sacred Games, Netflix is certainly up for good and interesting content to grab the attention of Indian viewers, who have been very selective in choosing the best streaming service providers among few international and local players.
+After the successful premiere season of Sacred Games, Netflix is certainly up for good and interesting content to grab the attention of Indian viewers, who have been very selective in choosing the best streaming service providers among a few international and local players.

 Starring Radhika Apte (“Sacred Games,” “Lust Stories”), the trailer of this horror series looks amazing and kind of gives us some hope that Indian viewers will finally see something original in the horror genre, where the story is based in India.

 Also, Indian filmmakers have so far not made any good number of horror movies, leave aside any series.
-Most has been kind of tried and tested formulae of Hollywood horror movies, with literally no uniqueness attached to those, but clichés of the genre.
+Most have been kind of tried and tested formulae of Hollywood horror movies, with literally no uniqueness attached to those, but clichés of the genre.

 The miniseries GHOUL is directed by British writer/director Patrick Graham, who is based in Mumbai, India and this is going to be his major project.

-Apart from Apte; Manav Kaul, Ratnabali Bhattacharjee and Mahesh Balraj appear in prominent roles in this horror-thriller series.
+Apart from Apte; Manav Kaul, Ratnabali Bhattacharjee, and Mahesh Balraj appear in prominent roles in this horror-thriller series.

-Watch the trailer – GHOUL
+Watch the trailer for GHOUL

-Bollywood actress Radhika Apte is setting new benchmark with her performances and selection of projects.
+Bollywood actress Radhika Apte is setting a new benchmark with her performances and selection of projects.
 She has been amazing in Netflix’s first Indian original series Sacred Games.
-This one is also going to be no different and we can hope yet another great performance.
+This one is also going to be no different and we can hope for yet another great performance.

 Another interesting aspect of this project is that it’s been produced by Indian as well as overseas companies, including the Phantom Films (co-founded by two prolific Indian filmmakers: Anurag Kashyap and Vikramaditya Motwane); Hollywood’s Blumhouse Productions, which has produced the likes of The Purge, Paranormal Activity, Insidious and Sinister franchises; and Ivanhoe Pictures, which is into developing, producing, and acquiring film and television content for global viewers.

 GHOUL has been produced as a film and then acquired by Netflix for distribution.
 This will now be aired as a three-part series.
-It is the first of three films which the production houses have agreed in their partnership to create local language horror films.
+It is the first of three films in which the production houses have agreed in their partnership to create local language horror films.